MicrosoftDocs/security/zero-trust/deploy-information-protection-saas.md

 The scope of this article focuses on protecting Office and PDF files and document repositories within SaaS applications.

+>[!TIP]
+> While the scope of this article is focused on protecting files within SaaS applications, there are also developer related information available.
+For more information about developer related content such as building applications that use Microsoft Information Protection (MIP) SDK, see [About Microsoft Information Protection SDK](/information-protection/develop/overview).

 The key concepts surrounding information protection involves knowing your data, protecting your data, and preventing data loss.

 :::image type="content" source="media/ip-saas-apps.png" alt-text="Image of how to deploy information protection on SaaS apps using Microsoft 365 by knowing, protecting, and preventing data loss" lightbox="media/ip-saas-apps.png":::